1. She’s in parties

 Bauhaus always seemed confident about their greatness.
 In retrospect they had every reason to be.
 The main period of the band’s existence came at a time when music was changing or at least so it seemed.
 The often cited innovators did not sell heaps of records, not even to the amount that the original punks did.
 Everyone does love to cite them though.

-There was Public Image LTD, Wire, the Fall, Echo and the Bunnymen, Joy Divison and soon New Order.
-There were the first generation of bands deemed as goth like the Cure and Sisters of Mercy who were to get more successful a few years later.
-There were bands like Japan who echoed into the success, but blandness of New Wave.
+There was Public Image LTD, Wire, the Fall, Echo, and the Bunnymen, Joy Divison, and soon New Order.
+There was the first generation of bands deemed as goth like the Cure and Sisters of Mercy who was to get more successful a few years later.
+There were bands like Japan who echoed into the success, but the blandness of New Wave.
 (By the that I mean that they were copied by new wave bands that got terribly successful).